Avalon-Meta/scenes-webview-integration/README.md

   Now the user logs in and a token (let's say X token) is stored to keep the user logged in.

-  The user has logged in automatically when opening the community tab as we already have the X token.
+  The user has logged in automatically when opening the community tab as we already have the X token so the user doesn't need to signin again.

 - 2. ### Native